 What Is Alpha-Lipoic Acid?

 Alpha-lipoic acid is an organic substance present in human cells.
 It’s produced inside the mitochondria, the powerhouse of cells, where it assists enzymes to convert nutrients into energy.
-While it is also credited to possess strong antioxidant activities.
+It is also credited with strong antioxidant activities.
 It is both water and fat-soluble which lets it work in every cell or tissue in the body.
 While most antioxidants are either water or fat-soluble.
 For example, vitamin C is the only water-soluble antioxidant and vitamin E is only the fat-soluble antioxidant available.

 Also Read: Here’s Why You Need Vitamin E Supplements In Your Diet